mugungalabz/fxhash-webpack-boilerplate/README.md

 $ npm start
 ```

 This last command will start a local http server with [live reloading](https://webpack.js.org/configuration/dev-server/#devserverlivereload) enabled so that you can iterate faster on your projects.
-Open [http://localhost:8080](http://localhost:8080) to see your project in the browser.
+Open [http://localhost:8080](http://localhost:8080) to see your project in the browser..

 ## Build